rt-cpan/rt-cpan.github.io/README.md

 They were written to be nice to the rt.cpan.org server(s) by having a delay of 2s between each request and only making a single request at a time.
 Consequently the full download took several days to complete.

-The following scripts then fixed dynamic links to static ones:
+The following scripts then fixed dynamic links to static ones and removed any information I deemed unnecessary for the static archive (headers, footers, forms, dynamic content that can't be made static, etc):

  * fix_bug_page_browse_links.sh
  * fix_bug_page_links.sh
  * fix_ticket_page_links.sh

 Then a final pass to find any links that don't resolve:

+ * fix_dead_links.sh

+Most of the non-resolving links turned out to be those distributions that have never had any tickets opened, since the distribution bug lists were inferred from the ticket pages.

 ## How Do I Search This Archive?